london

 I value fashion and sustainability, overseeing apparel and footwear research across 40+ markets and creating content that answers our clients’ needs across the corporate, government and academic spaces, to establish both immediate and long term strategies.

-As Industry Manager based in Euromonitor's London office, Marguerite oversees all research on apparel and footwear.
-She is responsible for strategic analysis covering corporate strategies, market and consumer trends, competitive intelligence, retail performance and opportunity analysis across the global fashion industry, with a particular interest in Western Europe.
+As Global Insight Manager - Fashion, based in Euromonitor's London office, Marguerite oversees all research on apparel and footwear.
+She is responsible for strategic analysis covering corporate strategies, market and consumer trends, competitive intelligence, retail performance and opportunity analysis across the global fashion industry.

 Marguerite has specialised in the apparel and footwear industry and adjacent areas of designer wear and personal accessories since 2011.
 Her comments and analysis are regularly quoted in the press, including Business of Fashion, Le Monde, Bloomberg, Vogue Business, The Guardian, Telegraph and WWD.
-Prior to Euromonitor International, Marguerite worked for five years in Strategic Intelligence and Research firm Evalueserve, in India (2006-2007) and Chile (2008-2010).
+Prior to Euromonitor International, Marguerite worked for five years in the Consulting sector and in Strategic Intelligence and Research firm Evalueserve, in India (2006-2007) and Chile (2008-2010).